duytpm16/GEM-manuscript-codes/README.md

 ## Installation
 Library Dependencies:
 * BLAS/LAPACK.
-For Intel processors, we recommend that GEM is compiled with optimized math routine libraries such as the Math Kernal Library (or other fast BLAS/LAPACK libraries) for top performance.
+For Intel processors, we recommend that GEM is compiled with an optimized math routine library such as the Math Kernal Library for top performance.
 * Boost C++ libraries.
-GEM links the following Boost libraries  ```boost_program_options boost_thread boost_system boost_filesystem```.
+GEM links the following Boost libraries:  ```boost_program_options, boost_thread, boost_system, and boost_filesystem```.
-These dependencies will need to be installed prior to executing the makefile.
+These dependencies will need to be installed prior to executing make.

 <br />